goatslacker/alt/guides/getting-started/async.md

 # Fetching Data

 The age old debate, where should async go?
 There is no right answer right now and don't feel bad if you're putting it in actions or in stores.
-In this tutorial we'll be calling async from the actions and the data fetching will exist in a new folder `utils`.
+In this tutorial, we'll be calling async from the actions and the data fetching will exist in a new folder `utils`.
 This tutorial will handle fetching the data and failure states.

 So we create `utils/LocationsFetcher.js`.
 We can use something like [fetch](https://github.com/github/fetch) to fetch some data from a server, but for the purposes of this tutorial we'll just simulate an XHR with good ol' `setTimeout` and `Promise` so we copy fetch's API.